 World Logistics Center: Bad for Air, Won’t Bring High-Quality Jobs

 Editor's note: This blog was originally published as a guest commentary for the San Bernadino County Sun.
-It was written by Sheheryar Kaoosji, the president of the Warehouse Worker Resource Center, and Penny Newman, the executive director of the Center for Community Action and Environmental Justice in the Inland Empire.

 If the World Logistics Center is built as it is currently planned, the Inland Empire will be getting a terrible deal.
 The developer of this mega warehouse has spent years attempting to skirt environmental protections for the project, which means that measures usually in place to safeguard our health are simply not there.
 If this project goes through, we may be trading clean air for a false promise of quality jobs.